Waggle dancing

 There is one silver lining in all this, though.
 Given how big an impact our food systems have on climate change, our transformation of it—if we can muster the will to do so—can become an important way to mitigate climate change.

-She also recommended that “nations with emerging economies must increase awareness of the implications of meat consumption, while developed countries should demonstrate a willingness to modify consumption behaviour and avoid food waste”.
-This seems diplomatically worded to take into account the existing inequities between countries, while keeping in mind that as a country gets richer, its appetite for meat also increases.
-(May I offer a gentle reminder that no one is recommending that indigenous or poor communities who depend on hunting or breeding animals to survive be deprived of their livelihoods.
-Also, isn’t it a little disingenuous for someone who lives in the city and shops at supermarkets to offer up these communities as the reason for their right to continue as they always have?)
+She also recommended that “nations with emerging economies must increase awareness of the implications of meat consumption, while developed countries should demonstrate a willingness to modify consumption behavior and avoid food waste”.
+This seems diplomatically worded to take into account the historical and existing inequities between countries, while keeping in mind that as a country gets richer, its appetite for meat also increases.
+So, may I offer a gentle reminder here that no one is saying that indigenous or indigent communities who depend on hunting or breeding animals to survive, or who have no easy alternative access to protein, should stop eating meat?
+Also, isn’t a little disingenuous when someone who lives in the city and shops at supermarkets offers up these communities as the reason to continue as they always have?

 A glimpse of the inequities we’re talking about: the world’s ten most food-insecure countries collectively generate just 0.08% of total global carbon emissions.
 That’s not yet even taking into account the historical emissions of developed countries and the responsibility they ought to shoulder for that.